front-end-intermediate/session-2/readme.md

 Finally - when downloading a github repo use the `clone` method to move it to your local disk while retaining the git history, branches, and etc.

-Note the integrated git features in MSCode
+Note the integrated git features in VSCode.

 <!-- ## Server Accounts